WAZUAZ SIZING & FAQ

 We utilize USPS for shipping majority of our packages.
 Domestic shipping can take 2-5 business days depending where you are located in the US.

 International shipping wI’ll take significantly longer.
 3-5 weeks on average.

-Tracking numbers are provided via email.
+Tracking numbers are provided through email.

-Due to Covid-19 and the overwhelming amount of packages moving through USPS, we have noticed a delay with tracking updates.
+Due to the overwhelming amount of packages moving through USPS, we have noticed a delay with tracking updates.
 Your patience with USPS is appreciated.
 Please reach out via email if you have any questions about your order or shipping status.

 Why do you create apparel on demand instead of having bulk on hand?

 The U.S. Environmental Protection Agency (EPA) estimated there is approximately 16 million tons of textile waste a year generated from America alone.
 That is 32 billion pounds!
 To break it down even further: on average, one t-shirt weighs four ounces, so one pound of textile waste is equivalent to four t-shirts.
 That is a pile of 128 billion T-shirt’s!
 Of that 32 billion pounds of waste, the EPA estimates that only 15% is being recycled.
 Only a mere 10% of clothes donated to thrift stores or charities get sold, the rest goes to landfill.
 This waste is being generated because of the fast fashion movement.
 Clothes are being made to last a very short amount of time, to encourage buyers to keep on new, ever emerging trends.